 This is covered in the Embedding 07: Actions and Events.

-Lastly, iframes can be made "responsive" to optimize the end-users browser experience: QuickStart: How to: Responsive iframes with Sigma
+Lastly, iframe can be made "responsive" to optimize the end-users browser experience: QuickStart: How to: Responsive iframes with Sigma

 Footer